vivekkhandelwal1/shark-ai/shortfin/README.md

 RX 9070 | 263 | 151
 RX 7900 XTX | 292 |  N/A
 Pro W7900 | 318 |  N/A

-> [!NOTE]
-> Disclaimer: The results above are for information purpose only.
-The evaluation was performed
-> on engineering sample hardware and may differ from retail parts.

 On RDNA4, UNet compiled with fp8 data types is about 50-75% faster than fp16.
 Despite having fewer Compute Units than 7900-series RDNA3 cards, 9070 and 9070 XT are noticeably faster with fp16, and